sakshikakde/basic-path-planning-/README.md

 Follwing are the conditions that are assumed:-
 1)The robot and obstacle aare convex ploygons
 2)The robot is assumed to be circular.
 3)Currently,the codes are working for sigle obstacle in its configurational space.

+For Dijkstar Algorithm
 Run the codes in the following sequence:-
 1)Run script.m
 2)Run shortres_path.m